ogiusek/php_cms/README.md

 - I hope you will be able to act on your own from now on
 - (: good luck

+## Example site
+- php.test.simplecreator.pl
+- to edit content use this account this email `try@gmail.com` and password `password`

 ## Components
 ### how add component step by step
 create directory `/include/components/$component_name`\